 To be eligible for graduation, all students must meet didactic and clinical requirements including completion and submission of all required classroom work including the doctoral project.
 Specific criteria and terminal performance objectives for the clinical curriculum, which cover affective, ethical, and behavioral aspects, are located elsewhere in this Handbook.
 Expectations for didactic courses are published in their respective syllabi (available in the program offices and online in Blackboard).
-All of these must be met prior to graduation.
+These must be met prior to graduation.

-Program requirements that must be completed:
+Additional Program requirements that must be completed:

 - 1. Program property returned (including locker, keys, parking pass and I.D. badge), library material returned. - 2.
 All financial obligations met and no holds of any type on academic record - 3.
 Forwarding addresses left with the program (for graduate, and for their employer) - 4.
-All terminal objectives met - 5.
-Petition to graduate filed with the university registrar's office in accordance with registrar policy - 6.
-Current ACLS and PALS certification, and current RN license - 7.
-Exit interview completed - 8.
-Final case record totals submitted, which show completion of all requirements of the National Board for Certification and Recertification of Nurse Anesthetists (NBCRNA), and the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) - 9.
-Final semester course evaluations completed - 10.
-Copy of SEE exam results on file in the Program office - 11.
-Any clinical release time taken in excess of the allotment, or clinical time lost due to a leave of absence, are made up.

-12. Recommendation from the Academic Progression Committee, based on results of a terminal evaluation, attesting that the student has met all requirements and is ready to graduate.
+Petition to graduate filed with the university registrar's office in accordance with registrar policy - 5.
+Current ACLS and PALS certification, and current RN license - 6.
+Exit interview completed - 7.
+Final case record totals submitted, which show completion of all requirements of the National Board for Certification and Recertification of Nurse Anesthetists (NBCRNA), and the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) - 8.
+Final semester course evaluations completed - 9.
+Copy of SEE exam results on file in the Program office - 10.
+Any clinical release time taken in excess of the allotment, or clinical time lost due to a leave of absence, are made up. - 11.
+Recommendation from the Academic Progression Committee, based on results of a terminal evaluation, attesting that the student has met all requirements and is ready to graduate.